 Bay scallop season opens June 15 in Dixie County and a portion of Taylor County

-Additional bay scallop season dates for 2019 are as follows:
+Additional bay scallop season dates are as follows:

-• St. Joseph Bay/Gulf County: Aug.
+- Joseph Bay/Gulf County: Aug.
 16 through Sept.
-15. This region includes all state waters from the Mexico Beach Canal in Bay County to the westernmost point of St. Vincent Island in Franklin County.
+24. This region includes all state waters from the Mexico Beach Canal in Bay County to the westernmost point of St. Vincent Island in Franklin County.

-• Pasco County: A 10-day open season will occur July 19-28.
+- Pasco County: Open for 10 days starting the third Friday in July (July 17-26, 2020).
 This region includes all state waters south of the Hernando–Pasco county line and north of the Anclote Key Lighthouse including all waters of the Anclote River.

 Scallops may be collected by hand or with a landing or dip net.